SaahirM/School-Portal-Demo/README.md

 ## Desc

 A made-up website displaying synthesized data in a table.
-The table can be filtered by name too (Client-side search)
+The table can be filtered by name too (Client-side search).
+Currently working to hide parts of the table when switching to mobile (to improve readability), and support clicking/tapping on the entries to access all information

 ## Citations